Max Stephan: Appeals and commutation

 Due to appeals, Stephan's execution was moved on several occasions.
 After the Sixth Circuit Court of Appeals affirmed the judgment and the Supreme Court declined to intercede, Tuttle reset the execution date for April 27 during a hearing at which the Detroit Times described Stephan as "a cringing, sobbing, whimpering treasonist."

 After the Sixth Circuit rejected his appeal, Stephan's appellate attorneys, Nicholas Salowich and James E. McCabe, in April 1943 filed an appeal with President Franklin D. Roosevelt for executive clemency.
 They also filed a further petition for review to the Supreme Court.
 The Supreme Court rejected the petition for review in late May.

 On June 5, 1943, after the petition for rehearing was rejected, Judge Tuttle reset the execution date for July 2, 1943, between the hours of 1 and 2 a.m. at the Federal Correctional Institution, Milan in Washtenaw County, Michigan.
 At the time, Judge Tuttle rebuked those petitioning President Roosevelt for clemency on Stephan's behalf.
-He rejected the uninformed opinion being advanced that Stephan did intend to help Germany win the war.
+He rejected the uninformed opinion being advanced that Stephan did not intend to help Germany win the war.
 He noted that thousands of American soldiers were dying while Stephan's execution was postponed, and questioned the judgment of those who would hesitate to take the life of a traitor.
 A temporary scaffold was installed at the prison for use in the execution.
 As the execution approached, Stephan was described in the press as "a broken sobbing man."
 He told the prison chaplain that he had nightmares of the scaffold every night, a vision that haunted him; he awakened each night with a start; and "I've died a hundred deaths upon it."

 At 4:55 p.m. on July 1, nine hours before the scheduled execution, word was received by the warden that President Roosevelt had commuted Stephan's sentence to life imprisonment.
 The White House issued a statement providing the basis for the commutation as follows: